Guidance on River Crossings for Participants at the Cape Wrath Ultra™

 We have written the following advice to help you consider your approach to river crossings during the Cape Wrath Ultra™.

 The skill and ‘nerve’ range of participants to cross rivers will be varied.
-Some participants will be well practiced and capable of deep and pushy crossings.
-Some participants will be unpracticed and fearful of some crossings – even if they are not deep.
+Some participants will be well practiced and capable of deeper and faster flowing crossings.
+Some participants will be unpractised and fearful of some crossings – even if they are not deep.
 And lastly, some participants might be over-confident, even if the river is deep and fast-flowing.